 |EasyGO Products EGP-GARD-020||18"||Steel covered|

-1. Lifetime Tomato Cages – Best Folding Tomato Cage
+1. Lifetime Tomato Cages – Best Tomato Supports

 Gardener’s Supply Company’s Lifetime Tomato Cages are heavy duty 10-gauge coated wire cages.
 They are rectangular in shape and feature hinged panels that fold down flat for space-saving off-season storage.
 We love that these cages feature wide 8-inch square openings that offer easy access to ripe fruit.
 The cage is 39 inches tall by 14 and 3/8 inches square.
 Meanwhile, 7-inch tall legs give this an impressive height of 32-inch when properly installed.
 Each set comes with four tomato cages.
 They are packed flat for shipping and require minimal assembly.